Approximating Fixpoints of Approximated Functions: Introduction

 However, general MDPs possibly including end-components induce non-ex\-pan\-sive fixpoint functions that are not contractive (unless the fixpoint equation is equipped with a discount $\gamma<1$).
 In particular, such MDPs have non-unique solutions.
 In the MDP in~\Cref{fig:mdp-end-component}, one can assign any value larger or equal to $2$ to $s_2,s_3$, obtaining a non-minimal fixpoint.
 Intuitively, $s_2,s_3$ form a ``vicious cycle'' where $s_2,s_3$ convince each other erroneously that they can get an expected return strictly larger than $2$, because the other ``says so''.
 In fact, the maximal payoff achievable from both $s_2,s_3$ is $2$ (from $s_3$ choose $b$ and go to $s_2$ and from there choose $a$ to go to $s_1$ and collect the reward).
 The presence of end-components is known to cause complications, see for instance~\cite{bccfkkpu:mdps-learning,hm:interval-iteration-mdps}.

 The issues with end-components are even more pronounced when we can only approximate the parameters of an MDP.
 In this case, we might over-approximate the reward $2$ in early stages (assume that the reward arises from a probabilistic choice), such that $s_2,s_3$ might think that they can, for instance, obtain reward $3$.
 Then, in later stages, the approximation will get better and the promise of reward more realistic, and the reward achieved by going to $s_1$ will approach $2$.
 However, since assigning $3$ to $s_2,s_3$ also results in a fixpoint, future iterations will never decrease this over-estimated value.
-This problem is very similar to the one that arises in Example~\eqref{it:simple-2} above.
+This problem is very similar to the one that arises in Example~\ref{it:simple-2} above.
 Hence, we need to develop new techniques to deal with such a scenario.

 \paragraph*{A fixpoint theory for approximated functions.} Coming back to our general problem statement, before illustrating our proposal, we observe that some simple solutions which could come to mind have relevant drawbacks.

-As a first option, one could think of confining the attention to contractive functions, or, alternatively, power contractions.
-Probabilistic systems that have some form of stopping condition (e.g.\ MDPs without end components) or use of discount factors typically produce functions of this kind.
+As a first option, one could think of confining the attention to contractive or power contractive functions, where the problem mentioned above do not occur.
+This, however, would restrict applicability to probabilistic systems that have some form of stopping condition which typically produce functions of this kind (e.g.\ MDPs without end components) or force the use of a discount factor.
 However, as explained above, MDPs \emph{with} end components cannot be handled in this way, since the fixpoint functions induced by such MDPs are not power contractive, but only non-expansive and introducing a discount factor can be inappropriate.